sam-pop/CLI-storefront/README.md

 ## How to use

+Prerequisites:
+* mySQL server
+* NodeJS
+* NPM

-Before running the app you will have to use the `npm install` command from the command-line in order to install the required packages (from the package.json file).
+Before running the app you will have to use the `npm install` command from the command-line in order to install the required packages (using the _package.json_ file).

 **Below are examples of the different store views:** _(click on the image for the full video)_